EllyPirelly/learnings-wes-bos-JSbeginner/README.md

 ### How to run this?

 - clone this whole repo or copy and paste code of a single project
-- cd into the project you want to throw on localhost
+- navigate to folder you want to throw on localhost
 - open `index.html` (or other html files present) in your browser of choice (in my case, built in/for Chrome)

 ### Course Content